About the Black Harvest Film Festival

 About the Black Harvest Community Council

-The Black Harvest Community Council (BHCC) elevates and uplifts the Black Harvest Film Festival (BHFF) by incorporating Black artists, communities, organizations and entrepreneurs as vital parts of the annual film festival celebrating Black creativity and storytelling at the Gene Siskel Film Center.
-The Council is composed of volunteers who are actively engaged in their communities, and who act as ambassadors to help ensure BHFF reaches the widest possible audience while authentically representing a range of Black experiences throughout Chicago and beyond.
+The Black Harvest Community Council (BHCC) elevates and uplifts the Black Harvest Film Festival (BHFF) by incorporating Black artists, communities, organizations, and entrepreneurs as vital parts of the annual film festival celebrating Black creativity and storytelling at the Gene Siskel Film Center.
+The Council is composed of volunteers who are actively engaged in their communities and who act as ambassadors to help ensure BHFF reaches the widest possible audience while authentically representing a range of Black experiences throughout Chicago and beyond.
 The Council is an asset to the planning and execution of BHFF, complementing the efforts and existing resources of the Gene Siskel Film Center and various departments of the School of the Art Institute of Chicago.

 Black Harvest Community Council Members